Company not in Good Standing

 Non-payment of annual government fees will make the Seychelles company lose its status of Good Standing.

-The Seychelles Registrar can also Strike a company off the Register for the following reasons:
+The Seychelles Registrar can also strike a company off the Register for the following reasons:

-Time frame – 150 days from the first Notice to the Seychelles company, the company is deemed to be dissolved after 10 years of being struck off.
+The company is deemed to be dissolved after 10 years of being struck off.

 When a a Singapore company fails to hold its AGM or file Annual Return a penalty will be imposed for late lodgement as prescribed in the Companies Act, Cap 50.
 In addition, a summons may be issued against a company director for not holding the company’s Annual General Meeting and filing its Annual Return as stipulated under the law.